Divorce Lawyer in Boise

 What are the residency requirements for filing for divorce in Idaho?

-Either spouse must have been a resident of Idaho for at least six weeks before filing for divorce.
+Either spouse must be a resident of Idaho for at least six weeks before filing for divorce.

 How long does it take to get a divorce in Idaho?

 There is a mandatory 20-day waiting period after filing before the court can finalize the divorce.
-However, contested divorces can take several months or longer.
+However, contested divorces may take several months or longer to resolve.

 How is property divided in a divorce in Idaho?

-Idaho is a community property state, meaning assets and debts acquired during the marriage are generally split 50/50 unless a different agreement is reached.
+Idaho is a community property state, which means assets and debts acquired during the marriage are generally split 50/50 unless spouses agree otherwise.

 Is Idaho a 50/50 child custody state?

-Custody decisions are based on the best interests of the child and not automatically split 50/50.
-Courts consider factors such as the child’s relationship with each parent, stability, and parental fitness.
+Courts decide custody based on the best interests of the child and do not automatically award equal time.
+Judges look at the child’s relationship with each parent, home stability, and each parent’s capabilities.

 How is child support calculated in Idaho?

-Child support is determined using Idaho Child Support Guidelines, which consider each parent's income, custody time, and other financial factors.
+Child support is determined using Idaho Child Support Guidelines, which factor in each parent’s income, time spent with the child, and various financial details.

 Can I get alimony (spousal support) in Idaho?

 Alimony is not automatic.
-Courts consider factors like the length of the marriage, financial need, and the ability of the other spouse to pay.
+Courts look at factors such as the marriage’s duration, financial need, and the paying spouse’s ability to provide support.

 Can my spouse stop the divorce if they don’t want it?

-No. If one spouse wants a divorce and files for it, the court will grant it, even if the other spouse disagrees.
+No. If a spouse files for divorce, the court will grant it even if the other spouse disagrees.

 Can I modify child custody, child support, or alimony after the divorce?